NyteshadeXT/PF2e-Core-Vault/1-GM Toolkit/Idea Book/Enhanced Chimeracrafting Ideas.md

 **Examples:**

-- Add [[poison]] trait and clumsy effect to _Ray of Frost_ if the caster used a Wroggi fang within 1 hour.
+- Add [[3-Rules/Trait Reference/P/poison]] trait and clumsy effect to _Ray of Frost_ if the caster used a Wroggi fang within 1 hour.

 - Add a _push 5 ft_ effect to _Telekinetic Maneuver_ using a Brute Wyvern tendon.